The Rapid Science mission is to accelerate the pace and accuracy of scientific discovery through open and collaborative practices

 Kristen co-founded ICOR with Sarah Greene in 2020, and joined the Rapid Science Board in 2021.
 She is the founder of Stratos (Strategies for Open Science), an organization that works with partnering organizations, institutions, and funders to achieve open science goals, offering a combination of strategic planning, policy guidance, and implementation of practice and infrastructure.
 Kristen has a 25-year history working to accelerate advances in science and research communication.
 She co-founded the Collaborative Knowledge Foundation (Coko), was the Publisher at the Public Library of Science (PLOS), and also held leadership positions at HighWire Press, Atypon, and BIOSIS.
 Kristen is on the board of the American Institute of Physics Publishing, the Code for Science and Society, and ASAPbio and serves on the advisory board of several open source and open science projects and initiatives.

-David D. Moore
+David Moore

-David D. Moore, PhD, Treasurer
+David D. Moore, PhD

 David is a molecular biologist who has made seminal discoveries in the roles of nuclear hormone receptors in health and disease, including research that links disruption in circadian rhythm to liver cancer in mice.
 He began his post-doctoral career as a founding faculty member in the newly formed Department of Molecular Biology at Massachusetts General Hospital.
 He also joined the Genetics Department at Harvard Medical School, and while there, began his career-spanning work as a founding editor of the Current Protocols series published by John Wiley & Sons.
 In 1997 he moved from Boston to Baylor College of Medicine in Houston, where he served as Professor and is now Distinguished Emeritus in the Department of Molecular and Cellular Biology.
 In 2020 David joined UC Berkeley as Professor of Nutritional Sciences & Toxicology, a department that focuses on the metabolic biology of nutrients and toxicants in relation to human health and disease.
 He is an associate editor of the journal Endocrinology and a member of the National Academy of Sciences.

-Keith R. Yamamoto, PhD, Director
+Keith R. Yamamoto, PhD

 Keith is the vice chancellor for science policy and strategy, director of precision medicine, and professor of cellular and molecular pharmacology at UCSF.
 After earning his PhD from Princeton University, Yamamoto joined the UCSF faculty.
 His research has focused on signaling and transcriptional regulation by nuclear receptors; he uses mechanistic and systems approaches to pursue these problems in pure molecules, cells and whole organisms.
 He has led or served on numerous national committees focused on public and scientific policy, public understanding and support of biological research, and science education.
 He chairs the Coalition for the Life Sciences, co-chairs the Science and Technology Action Committee and the National Academies Roundtable on Aligning Incentives for Open Science, is vice chair of the Advisory Council of the California Initiative to Advance Precision Medicine, and sits on the Board of Directors and Executive Committee of Research!America, the Board of Directors and Scientific Advisory Committee of the Public Library of Science, the Governing Board of the California Institute for Regenerative Medicine, the Board of Counselors for the Radiation Effects Research Foundation, and the Advisory Board for the Lawrence Berkeley National Laboratory.
-He founded the journal Molecular Biology of the Cell and served as its editor-in-chief.
-He has chaired or served on many committees that oversee training and the biomedical workforce, research funding, and the process of peer review and the policies that govern it at NIH.
-He was elected to the National Academy of Sciences, the National Academy of Medicine, the American Academy of Arts and Sciences, and the American Academy of Microbiology, and in 2022 was named president-elect of the American Association for the Advancement of Science.

 Expert Collaborators

-Ash Ayman Shairzay
+Ash Shairzay

-Ash Ayman Shairzay
+Ash Shairzay

 Ash is a user experience design consultant and the design co-founder of CeeTOC, a collaboration platform that helps clinicians with difficult cases and develops treatment plans outside the standard of care.
 Over the years he has worked on several products for researchers, including the Center for Open Science, Cancer Commons, Faculty of 1000 and The Scientist magazine, consulting closely with entrepreneurs and innovators to help shape their vision.
 As a UX designer, he specializes in solving design challenges presented by complex and content-rich products, and as a trained philosopher, he strives to design products that are “humanity-centered” to be morally responsible of our well-being.